z-ABYa/z-ABYa/README.md

 - 👋 Hi, I’m Abhishek
 - 👀 I’m interested in Making things
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Django
 - 📫 How to reach me https://www.linkedin.com/in/abhishek-yadav-490263316/
 - ⚡ Fun fact: I like to go all in.